San Francisco, California

 How does the SFUSD choice-enrollment system work?

 SFUSD does not assign students by neighbourhood.
 Instead, parents list a ranked set of choice schools, and the district runs a citywide lottery using tiebreakers (younger sibling already enrolled, neighbourhood priority, SES-based priority for some schools).
 Around 89% of applicants get one of their listed choices, but only ~60% get their first choice.
 The system does NOT guarantee a specific school assignment from a specific home purchase.
 Lowell HS (the academic magnet, U.S. News #88 national) requires a separate competitive application.
-Family buyers should understand the SFUSD timeline and not assume neighbourhood = school.
+Buyers prioritizing school assignment should understand the SFUSD timeline and not assume that buying in a neighbourhood locks in a school.

 Pacific Heights vs Noe Valley vs Sunset vs Bayview?

 Pacific Heights / Marina is the premium tier ($5M to $30M+ estates, bay views, walkable Union Street / Chestnut Street).
-Noe Valley / Castro / Mission Dolores is the central family-buyer tier ($2.5M to $5M+ Victorians and Edwardians, walkable 24th Street / Castro Street, popular with tech-buyer families).
-Sunset / Richmond is the western residential single-family tier ($1.4M to $2.5M, more affordable, fog-belt weather, Asian-American and family-buyer popularity).
+Noe Valley / Castro / Mission Dolores is the central residential tier ($2.5M to $5M+ Victorians and Edwardians, walkable 24th Street / Castro Street).
+Sunset / Richmond is the western residential single-family tier ($1.4M to $2.5M, more affordable, fog-belt weather).
 Bayview / Hunters Point is the southeast entry-level tier ($475K to $1.5M condos and single-family), the most accessible price point in SF, with ongoing neighbourhood transition.
-The SF neighbourhood choice is structurally about lifestyle and demographic profile as much as price.
+The SF neighbourhood choice is structurally about lifestyle and housing type as much as price.

 Does Lily Garipova speak Russian for San Francisco transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in San Francisco and the broader Bay Area in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in San Francisco and the broader Bay Area in either English or Russian.
 Russian-language San Francisco page: lilygaripova.com/ru/san-francisco-realtor/.

 What is the Marina district and how does it compare to Cow Hollow and Pacific Heights?